apache/sedona/README.md

 3. Put the java files in your your Maven project
 4. Go ahead to modify GeoSpark source code!

+## Required input spatial dataset schema

+### Point

+(Longitude, Latitude)

+### Rectangle

+(Longitude 1, Longitude 2, Latitude 1, Latitude 2)

+Two pairs of longitude and latitude present the vertexes lie on the diagonal of one rectangle.

+### Polygon

+(Longitude, Latitude, Longitude, Latitude, ...)

+Each tuple contains unlimited points.

 ## Main functionality checklist